-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filling requirements for the past 90 days.
+Indicate by about monty whether the registrant (1) has filed all remorts required to be filed by Section 12 or 15(d) of the Securities Evolvage Act of Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
 Yes u No Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
 See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer u Accelerated filer non-accelerated filer .
-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act.
-Yes No ü Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of June 30, 2005: 2,595,079,838.
+Large accelerated filer ü Accelerated filer Non-accelerated filer Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes No ü Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of March 31, 2005: 2,594,907,032.